 - 13.1.
 If you are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos (also known as 'sexting' or 'youth produced sexual imagery'), you must report it to the DSL immediately.
-You must not: - View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL); - Delete the imagery or ask the pupil to delete it; - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility);

-- Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers; - Say or do anything to blame or shame any young people involved. - 13.2.
-You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.
+You must not: - View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL); - Delete the imagery or ask the pupil to delete it; - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility); - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers; - Say or do anything to blame or shame any young people involved. - 13.2.
+You should explain that you need to report the incident and reassure the pupil(s) that they will receive support and help from the DSL. - 13.3.
+It is illegal to create, view and share sexual images of under 18s created using AI technologies.
+(It is also a crime under the 2009 Coroners and Justice Act to possess or to share non-photographic images of child abuse, for example, drawings and paintings.)

-13.3.
+13.4.
 Initial review meeting